About us

 Conduct

-We expect all of our staff to conduct business honestly and ethically.
+We expect all of our employees to conduct business honestly and ethically.
 We act professionally, fairly and with integrity in all of our dealings – wherever we operate.

 Whistleblowing

-Formal whistleblowing arrangements are in place, which enable members of staff to raise any issue of concern regarding possible impropriety in the conduct of our business, confidentially and independently of line management.
+Formal whistleblowing arrangements are in place, which enable employees to raise any issue of concern regarding possible impropriety in the conduct of our business, confidentially and independently of line management.

 Employees and training

 We are committed to upholding the highest level of human rights for our employees.
 Our policies and procedures are designed to provide colleagues with protection in accordance with legislation relating to human rights and employment.
-All staff are remunerated fairly and provided with a safe professional working environment.
-New employees are provided with our employee handbook which is to be read in conjunction with their contracts of employment.
+All employees are remunerated fairly and provided with a safe professional working environment.
+New employees are provided with our employment policies to be read in conjunction with their contracts of employment.

-Caledonia provides targeted training to those employees where it was determined that their roles could lead them to encounter potential victims of modern slavery.
+All employees are responsible for identifying modern slavery with specific targeted training provided to those employees where it was determined that their roles could lead them to encounter potential victims of modern slavery.

 Governance